40 Media Companies in Los Angeles Shaping the Future of Content

 Founded in 2015, it's easy to see why there is so much buzz surrounding Social Native — the executive team includes veterans of Google, Salesforce, Scopely Yahoo and Intuit.
 The company developed a platform that connects brands with more than 14 million independent content creators around the globe.

 TasteMade is a lifestyle site dedicated to the finer things in life: travel and food.
 The company, which finished out 2015 on a high note, sees itself as a technology platform and community dedicated to enabling a new creative class of "Tastemakers" to come together to connect, collaborate and create.

-WhipClip develops an app that allows users to clip and share videos they enjoy, but this media company is focused more on helping users discover and engage with fun content.
+TV TIME, formerly Whipclip, develops an app that allows users to clip and share videos they enjoy, but this media company is focused more on helping users discover and engage with fun content.
 Founded by former Demand Media CEO Richard Rosenblatt, WhipClip is changing the way users share digital content with each other.